Updates & Common Dining Questions For Spring 2020

 Q: Can I go to the dining halls while waiting for my test results?

-A: During quarantine, prior to the start of the Fall semester, you will not be able to swipe in anyone.
-For the Fall semester, the only people you will be able to swipe into the dining hall are other UConn students that have been tested.
-You will not be able to swipe in students who have been identified by the University via contact tracing and are currently quarantining into your dining hall.
+A: During campus-wide quarantine periods you will not be able to swipe in anyone.
+For the Spring semester, the only people you will be able to swipe into the dining hall are other UConn students that have been tested for COVID-19.
+You will not be able to swipe in students who have been identified by the University via contact tracing and are quarantining.
+If you have been contacted by the University to quarantine, you will need to get your take-out meals from North or Buckley and will not be able to swipe in other students.

-Q: I have canceled my Fall Housing Application – what happens with my meal plan?
-When will this be reflected on my Fall 2020 fee bill?
+Q: I have canceled my housing application – what happens with my meal plan?
+When will this be reflected on my fee bill?

-If you would like to downgrade your meal plan, you have until Friday, September 4, 2020, to make this change.
+If you would like to downgrade your meal plan, you have until Friday, Feb 5, 2021, to make this change.
 Please fill out our change your plan online form.
 Meal plan changes will be updated on your ID card within 24 hours, or on the next business day if submitted during the weekend.
-Your updated meal plan charge will be reflected within 5-7 business days on your Fall 2020 Fee Bill.
+Your updated meal plan charge will be reflected within 5-7 business days on your Fee Bill.

-Q: What Dining halls and retail locations will be open this fall?
+Q: What dining halls and retail locations will be open this spring?

-Dining hall hours for the fall are posted here.
+Dining hall hours for the spring are posted here.

 Q: Why are only certain dining halls open?